 Your anatomy, medical history, daily activities, and stress levels are all elements of your life that you should communicate to your massage therapist to get the most out of your session.

-Here are 7 things you should tell your massage therapist:
+Here are 7 specific things you should tell your massage therapist:

 Past Injuries and Surgeries